Texas Just Doubled Down on School Safety – What This Means for Your District

 Xtract One specializes in AI-powered weapons detection technology designed for educational environments where students carry medium volumes of personal belongings.
 Our systems distinguish between school supplies and genuine threats without the need for external x-ray machines, supporting both safety and learning.

-Contact us at sales@xtractone.com to discuss how advanced detection technology can help your district meet new Texas requirements while maintaining the positive educational environment your students deserve.
+To discuss how Xtract One’s AI-powered weapons detection can help your district meet Texas requirements while maintaining the environment students need to learn, contact our team at sales@xtractone.com